 - This was deliberately set up and then subverted in the opening ceremony for the London 2012 Olympics.
 Given how many portrayals of the Queen in fiction are limited to a shot from behind of a (usually voiceless) grey-haired head in a pastel pink hat, with a corgi trotting around nearby, when Daniel Craig-as-James Bond walks down a Buckingham palace corridor and steps through a door, that's precisely what he seems to be met with.
 Then she turns around, and it's the real deal.
 And There Was Much Rejoicing.
 (There were seditious rumours that it may not have been the actual Queen who followed Bond in parachuting out of a helicopter into the stadium, however.)

-- Although current prime ministers and presidents in Doctor Who are usually fictional characters, historical ones are usually accurate.
+- Historical presidents and prime ministers are usually accurate.
 The Eleventh Doctor has met both Richard Nixon and Winston Churchill, for instance.

 - Zig-zagged in "The End of Time," which identified the U.S. president as Barack Obama and used actual audio of him, but only showed him from the back or with his face obscured.